Mateusszzp/recruitment-frontend/Readme.md

     }
     ```

-1. Get data from `/areas/data` using token uthorization and render on map in `Data` component using scatterplot method
+1. Get data from `/areas/data` using token authorization and render on map in `Data` component using scatterplot method
     - `/login` endpoint should return token, which should be next passed in header in form:
     ```
     Authorization: Token token_string